filecoin-project/filecoin-docs/docs/mine/lotus/backup.md

    cp ~/.lotusminer/config.toml ~/.lotusminer/storage.json /root/lotus-backups/2020-11-15
    ```

 The backup is now complete.
+Always follow the 3-2-1 rule when storing backups:

+> Keep at least three (3) copies of your data, and store two (2) backup copies on different storage media, with one (1) of them located offsite. - [Nakivo, 2017](https://www.nakivo.com/blog/3-2-1-backup-rule-efficient-data-protection-strategy/)

 ## Restore